Saffron Walden: Governance

-It has been considered a safe seat for the Conservative Party since 1922.
+Administrative history

+Saffron Walden was an ancient parish in the Uttlesford hundred of Essex.
+As well as the town itself, the parish included surrounding rural areas, including Audley End, Little Walden, and Sewards End.
+The town was incorporated as a borough by a charter from Edward VI in 1550.
+The borough boundary covered the whole parish.
+Proposals were drawn up in the 1830s to reduce the borough to just cover the town itself, but were not implemented.

+In 1836 the borough was reformed to become a municipal borough under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.

+The borough of Saffron Walden was abolished in 1974 under the Local Government Act 1972, when the area became part of the new Uttlesford district.
+A successor parish called Saffron Walden was created at the same time, covering the area of the former borough, with its parish council taking the name Saffron Walden Town Council.

+Sewards End became a separate parish from Saffron Walden in 2004.

 Demography

+At the 2021 census, the population of the parish was 17,022, and the population of the Saffron Walden built up area was 16,610.
+The population of the parish had been 15,504 at the 2011 census.

 According to the Office for National Statistics, at the time of the United Kingdom Census 2001, Saffron Walden had a population of 14,313.
 The 2001 population density was 10900 PD/sqmi, with a 100 to 94.5 female-to-male ratio.
 Of those over 16 years old, 45.0 per cent were married, 27.4 per cent were single (never married), and 8.2 per cent divorced.
 The parish's 6,013 households included 38.5 per cent married couples living together, 31.5 per cent one-person households, 8.4 per cent co-habiting couples, and 7.9 per cent single parents with children.
 Of those aged 16–74, 22.3 per cent had no academic qualifications, close to the average for Uttlesford (22.0 per cent) and below that for the whole of England (28.9 per cent).

 In the 2001 UK census, 73.0 per cent of Saffron Walden residents declared themselves Christian, 0.6 per cent Muslim, 0.4 per cent Buddhist, 0.2 per cent Jewish, and 0.1 per cent Hindu.
 The census recorded 17.6 per cent as having no religion, 0.4 per cent with an alternative religion, and 7.8 per cent not stating their religion.